corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - The contract address never holds funds during the buy or any other use it was designed for.
 - Funds sent to the contract can not be recovered.
 - No buys can be executed if the contract is paused.
-- No buyer can buy a token amount that would result in their sum of tokens bought from this contract being less than minAmountPerBuyer.
+- No purchase is valid if it would result in the receiver address having accumulated fewer tokens than minAmountPerReceiver from this contract.
+Note: the limit is tracked per token receiver address, not per transaction originator.
-- No token amount that is larger than maxAmountPerBuyer can be bought by one address through this contract.
-That is still true if multiple buys are executed and tokens are transferred to another address between the calls.
+- The cumulative tokens delivered to a single receiver address can never exceed maxAmountPerReceiver, regardless of how many transactions are used.
+Note: a buyer who directs purchases to multiple receiver addresses can exceed this cap in aggregate — the limit is per receiver, not per originator.
-- maxAmountPerBuyer can not be less than minAmountPerBuyer.
+- maxAmountPerReceiver can not be less than minAmountPerReceiver.
 - receiver address can never be 0.
 - tokenPrice can never be 0.
 - tokenPrice can never be negative.